 Best known for its high concentration of superb antique shops, Charles Street's 6-8 (depending on how you count) stretch of mostly unique shops and boutiques also include an eclectic collection of fashion, gifts, jewelry, and even high-end hardware.

 Need an elegant one-of-a-kind brass door knocker or cabinet knobs and pulls?

 Head straight to Charles Street!
 More about what you'll find while shopping on Charles Street

-Take the T (Red Line/Harvard Square) - about a 10 minute trip from Park Station in Downtown Boston - and explore the interesting mix of high-end and almost-cheap shopping and dining opportunities.
+Take the T (Red Line/Harvard Square) - about a 10 minute trip from Park Station in Downtown Boston.

 Prudential Center, Copley Place, Faneuil Hall Marketplace, and CambridgeSide Galleria (Cambridge Mall) are city malls - shopping malls that you can easily reach from central Boston on foot or by "T" (that's what we call the subway here).

 Stores in Pru Center, Faneuil Marketplace, and CambridgeSide Galleria range from affordable to expensive.